Bringing the thrills and spills of sailing to Kiwi kids nationwide.

-Now Yachting New Zealand have made it even easier for children to get involved through the Volvo Sailing… Have A Go! programme.
+Yachting New Zealand have made it even easier for children to try sailing through the Volvo Sailing… Have a Go! programme.

-Volvo Sailing… Have A Go! is offered to schools throughout the country, designed to give primary and intermediate school students the opportunity to try sailing in a safe and well managed environment.
+Volvo Sailing… Have a Go! is Yachting New Zealand’s initiative to get children into sailing.
+Offered to schools throughout the country in term four and one, it is designed to give primary and intermediate school students the opportunity to try sailing in a safe and well-managed environment.

 How it works

-Yachting New Zealand have three trailers that travel the country, complete with six Optimists, one Weta (trimaran), two Topper Taz and a RIB.
-They also provide all the gear like wetsuits and lifejackets.
-Each child needs to be able to swim 50m with a buoyancy aid.
+Yachting New Zealand have three trailers that travel the country, complete with six Optimists, one Weta trimaran, two Topper Taz and a RIB.
+They also provide all the gear, including wetsuits and lifejackets.

 All schools need to do is show up to their local sailing club and go sailing.